-Anti-doping programs seek to maintain the integrity of sport in terms of respect for rules, other competitors, fair competition, a level playing field, and the value of clean sport to the world.
+The purpose of anti-doping programs is to maintain the integrity of sport in terms of respect for rules, other competitors, the right to fair competition, and the value of clean sport to the world.

 The spirit of sport is the celebration of the human spirit, body and mind.
-It is the essence of Olympism and is reflected in the values we find in and through sport, including:
+It is reflected in the following values we find in and through sport, including: